reddec/storages/docs/derived/sharding.md

 # Sharding

-Sharding is a process to distributed data through multiple storages.
+Sharding is a process to distribute data through multiple storages.

                   storage1 (data from 0..x)
                 🡕